-- 1) The Chem 111 Laboratory Manual will be provided to you at no charge during the first class.
-It is essential that you read the experiment before coming to class so that you can complete the lab and the write up in a timely fashion. - 2) Safety goggles.
+- 1. The Chem 111 Laboratory Manual will be provided to you at no charge during the first class.
+It is essential that you read the experiment before coming to class so that you can complete the lab and the write up in a timely fashion. - 2.
+Safety goggles.
 These must be type G, H or K goggles and must meet or exceed ANSI Z87.1 requirements.
-Safety glasses do not meet our requirements. - 3) A laboratory notebook for the qualitative analysis experiments.
+Safety glasses do not meet our requirements. - 3.
+Lab Coat. - 4.
+A laboratory notebook for the qualitative analysis experiments.
 This is a composition type notebook with the pages bound so that they cannot be torn out.
-A spiral notebook is not acceptable. - 4) You will need a scientific calculator.
-A TI graphing calculator is highly recommended, as many experiments utilize specialized equipment containing a TI graphing calculator. - 5) The use of a non-erasable pen is required for all written work.
+A spiral notebook is not acceptable. - 5.
+You will need a scientific calculator. - 6.
+The use of a non-erasable pen is required for all written work.
 No white out is allowed.